michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. My heart is sore pained within me: and the terrors of death are fallen upon me.

-5. Fearfulness and trembling are come upon me, and horror hath overwhelmed me.overwhelmed: Heb. covered
+5. Fearfulness and trembling are come upon me, and horror hath overwhelmed me.

 6. And I said, Oh that I had wings like a dove! for then would I fly away, and be at rest.